HiPrune: Hierarchical Attention for Efficient Token Pruning in Vision-Language Models: Related Works

 \subsection{Vision-Language Models}

-VLMs \cite{bai2023qwen, li2023blip, hurst2024gpt, team2023gemini, chen2024far} have achieved impressive performance in various multimodal tasks.
-These models are typically composed of an image encoder, a text encoder, and an LLM.
-In the input sequence fed to the LLM, visual tokens often constitute a significant portion.
-For example, an input image is encoded into 576 tokens in LLaVA-1.5 \cite{liu2023visual, liu2024improved}.
-To improve the model's capacity for fine-grained understanding, some models, such as LLaVA-NeXT \cite{liu2024llavanext} and LLaVA-UHD \cite{guo2024llava}, increase the resolution of the input image, which further raises the number of visual tokens in the sequence.
+VLMs \cite{bai2023qwen, wang-etal-2023-efficientvlm, chen2024far, zhang-etal-2025-sharper} have achieved impressive performance in various multimodal tasks.
+These models are typically composed of an image encoder, a projector, and an LLM.
+In the input sequence, visual tokens often constitute a significant portion.
+To improve the model's capacity for fine-grained understanding, some Vision-Language models, such as LLaVA-NeXT \cite{liu2024llavanext} and LLaVA-UHD \cite{guo2024llava}, increase the resolution of the input image, which further raises the number of visual tokens in the sequence.
 The excessive number of visual tokens leads to considerable computational overhead and adversely affects the inference speed of the model, constraining its practical deployment.
-This motivates the need for visual token compression techniques that aim to reduce redundancy while preserving model performance.
+This motivates the need for visual token compression techniques that reduce redundancy while preserving model performance.